Curt Bruns

-Curt Bruns (March 12, 1915 – June 14, 1945) was a Wehrmacht captain and war criminal.
-He was the first war criminal to be executed by the United States Army for war crimes after World War II.
-Bruns was shot for having ordered the executions of two American POWs during the Battle of the Bulge after learning they were Ritchie Boys (German Jews).
-He said, "The Jews have no right to live in Germany."
+Curt Bruns (March 12, 1915 – June 15, 1945) was a Wehrmacht captain and war criminal.
+He was the first German war criminal to be executed by the United States Army for war crimes after World War II.
+Bruns was convicted of ordering the executions of two U.S. prisoners of war during the Battle of the Bulge after learning that the two men were German-born Jews.
+When giving the order, he said, "The Jews have no right to live in Germany."

 Early life and military service

-Bruns was born in Juist in 1915.
+Bruns was born in Juist, German Empire, in 1915.
 He was a grocery clerk in Stuttgart before joining the Wehrmacht in 1936.
 Bruns became an officer in 1939.
 He obtained the rank of Hauptmann in September 1943.
 He got married and had a child.

 War crimes

 Between December 16, 1944, and December 20, 1944, during the Battle of the Bulge, U.S. soldiers captured about 30 Wehrmacht soldiers, including Corporal Heinrich Kauter, captured on December 16.
 During this time, Kauter and his fellow POWs were interrogated by two U.S. soldiers who spoke German fluently.
 On December 20, 1944, about 300 U.S. soldiers, including the two interrogators, were captured by the German 2nd Battalion, 293rd Volksgrenadier Regiment, 18th Volksgrenadier Division.
 The Germans were led by Curt Bruns, who was operating in Bleialf and Schoenberg.
 The American POWs were immediately marched to a customs house.
 Kauter went ahead of them.
 Bruns was in the street in front of the customs house when the POWs arrived.

 Shortly after the POWs arrived, two of the recently freed German POWs informed Bruns that two of the American POWs spoke fluent German.
-These men were Ritchie Boys Staff Sergeant Kurt Jacobs, 35, and Technician 5th Grade Murray Zappler, 20.
+These men were both Ritchie Boys assigned to 106th Infantry Division Interrogation of Prisoner of War (IPW) Team #154: Staff Sergeant Richard Jacobs and Technician 5th Grade Murray Zappler.
 Bruns immediately ordered the two soldiers to retrieve Jacobs and Zappler.
 They were lined up against the wall of the house by Sergeant Werner Hoffmann.
 Bruns had all of the other American POWs marched in the direction of Bleialf.
 Bruns asked Jacobs and Zappler if they had interrogated his men in German.
 After they said yes, Bruns then asked them several more questions.
 At some point, the men said they were German Jews.